jasminabrar/software-eng-internship-guide/README.md

 ### Salary

 The average hourly wage of a software engineering intern at a small/medium sized company is around $25/hour or $4000/month.
-Some companies will also offer you a sign on bonus.
+Some companies will also offer you a sign on bonus of around $1000 to $2000.
 Small/medium sized companies do not have extensive benefits for their interns, and depending on the company you are working for you may or may not be paid for vacation days.

 ### Hiring process